Kamalapur railway station: History

+Pre-independence era

 Predecessor

 In 1885, when Bangladesh was under the British Raj, Dacca State railway built Narayanganj–Bahadurabad Ghat line and opened its part for train service from the old city of Dacca (now Dhaka) to Narayanganj.
 In 1895, Dacca railway station (also known as Fulbaria railway station) was built with other facilities.
 It was established on the south side of the then main city of Dhaka.
 In the same year, railway connections from Dhaka to Narayanganj and Dhaka to Mymensingh were established.
 After the partition of India and the creation of Pakistan in 1947, Dhaka became the main city and capital of East Bengal (later East Pakistan).
 In that time, the railway line used to go straight from Tejgaon railway station to Fulbaria.